giantswarm/docs/src/content/advanced/forcing-cgroupv1/index.md

 ## Introduction

-Flatcar version `3033.2.0` and above is by default using a Control Groups v2 which means all nodes using this version of Flatcar will be by default using cgroups v2 for all kubernetes containers.
+Flatcar version `3033.2.0` and above uses Control Groups v2 by default, which means all nodes will be using cgroups v2 for all kubernetes containers, as opposed to Control Groups v1 used on previous versions.

 To ensure smooth transition and to give more time for migration, We introduced a configration, that will allow downgrading to legacy cgroup v1 for a specific node pool.